What I Experienced March 17th

 public good, lobbying my congressman and imploring my community to support the

-US Department of Peace and Nonviolence.
+establishment a US Department of Peace and Nonviolence.

 So I’m going to talk to you about what I think about peace.